Jörg Bergmeister is a German racing driver who achieved his best results in the sports car racing, driving mostly for Porsche.

 In 2017, Bergmeister didn't return to Japan, continuing to drive Porsche for Park Place Motorsports in the IMSA Championship but also for Wright Motorsports im selected rounds of the Pirelli World Challenge.
 He was a race winner just once, at Lime Rock Park, finishing 10th in the final standings of IMSA GTD class.

-In 2018, he joined Team Project 1 in the FIA World Endurance Championship to share the #56 Porsche 911 RSR with Patrick Lindsey and Egidio Perfetti in GTE Am class.
-They were seventh at Le Mans and scored a victory in the fourth round at Fuji.
+In 2018, he joined Team Project 1 in the FIA World Endurance Championship super season to share the #56 Porsche 911 RSR with Patrick Lindsey and Egidio Perfetti in GTE Am class.
+They were seventh at Le Mans in 2018 but scored a victory at Circuit de la Sarthe in June 2019.
+With two wins and six podiums in eight races, they became FIA WEC GTE Am champions.